JohnLeGreat/data_analytics_case_study/README.md

 ## Aggregate your Data so it's Useful and Accessible

+With the current information available, aggregration is only possible at the ride-level.

+## Organize and Format your Data

 To get the day of the week of where the trips have occurred, we will be utilizing the wday() function.

 ```TSQL